Mathijsvb/MulticopterFCS/README.md

 Future goals on the roadmap are likely to be Simultaneous Localization and Mapping using a LiDAR implementation.
 Based on this, autonomous indoor flight could be developed.

 # Licensing

+**This system is still a work in progress, use anything inside this repository at your own risk.**

 This an open source project released under the BSD 3-Clause License.